LarKenTR/An-l-OgarPlus/README.md

 ```
 Using ```sudo -u ogar -H /bin/sh -c "cd; /bin/node src/index.js" ``` to launch the server increases security by running the process as an unprivileged, dedicated user with a limited shell and it is recommended to do so.

-Currently, Ogar listens on the following addresses and ports:
+Currently, Ogar-Plus listens on the following addresses and ports:
 * *:80 - for the master server
 * *:443 - for the game server